Varuno8/varun-tyagi-verse/README.md

 1. Add the environment variable `NPM_FLAGS` with the value `--legacy-peer-deps` in your Vercel project settings
 2. Connect your repository to Vercel for automatic deployments

+## Troubleshooting

+If you see an `ECONNREFUSED` error when chatting with the avatar, ensure that:

+1. The Ollama server is running (`ollama serve`).
+2. You have started the API server with `npm run server`.
+3. You can verify the Llama API is reachable with `curl http://localhost:11434/api/generate`.
+4. Test the chat endpoint itself: `curl -X POST http://localhost:3001/api/chat -H 'Content-Type: application/json' -d '{"message":"ping"}'`.

 ## Contact